AdobeDocs/workfront-known-issues.en/help/known-issues/known-issues-workfront/wf-dashboards-cannot-open-from-left-nav.md

 **Workaround**

-View the dashboard in the [!UICONTROL Dashboards] area of Workfront.
+View the dashboard in the [!UICONTROL Dashboards] area of [!DNL Workfront].

 _First reported on August 23, 2022._